Advanced Motor Fuels in Israel

 This project aims to commercialize a series of new anion-exchange membranes with unparalleled chemical stability.
 The membranes developed in this project are orders of magnitude more stable to aggressive alkaline environments compared to other membranes in the market.
 These membranes are adequate for anion-exchange membrane fuel cells, electrolyzers, flow batteries, and other technologies and devices that require low cost ionic-conducting membranes with superior chemical stability for long operation time.

 Additional initiatives include:

-- CNG Refueling Stations.
-Currently, Israel has two CNG refueling stations and 5 mobile stations.
+- CNG Refuelling Stations.
+Currently Israel has two CNG refuelling stations and 5 mobile stations.
 In addition, the government subsidized about 20 CNG refueling stations around the country.
-They are expected to be completed by the end of 2021.
-In order to promote the use of CNG, a new tender will be published in 2020 to build additional CNG refueling stations.
+This project is not progressing as expected, especially with the strong advent of electric mobility.

 - CNG Fueled city buses.
-There are 85 CNG city buses operating in the Tel Aviv area.
+85 CNG city buses are operating in the Tel Aviv area.

 - CNG Garbage trucks.
-There are 34 CNG garbage trucks active since 2018.
+34 CNG garbage trucks are active as of 2018.

 Pilot and Industrial Demonstration Example

 Our core innovation is the development, production and marketing of a patented, electric, foldable city vehicle, the City Transformer (CT) for Personal Micro Mobility.